Dashron/Roads/README.md

 ## Roads.Resource

 Each resource represents a single endpoint.
-The definition provided to the constructor describes how it can be used by the API object.
+The object provided to the constructor describes how it can be used by the road.

 ### new Resource(*Object* definition)